-For the past several years a debate has raged in Mendocino County over how to better respond to people suffering a mental health crisis, who can be deemed “a danger to themselves or others” and can be place on a “5150.”1Central to the debate is the fact that the county has had no emergency facility for mental health patients since the closing of the Psychiatric Health Facility in 1999.
+For the past several years a debate has raged in Mendocino County over how to better respond to people suffering a mental health crisis, who can be deemed “a danger to themselves or others” and can be placed on a “5150.”[footnote]So called for the California penal code that allows people to be detained if they are deemed a danger to themselves or others.[/footnote]Central to the debate is the fact that the county has had no emergency facility for mental health patients since the closing of the Psychiatric Health Facility in 1999.
 An increase in the number of crisis cases — who wound up being taken to the jail or hospital — caused alarm during the tenure of the previous mental health provider Ortner Management Group; and both law enforcement and local medical staff expressed frustration with the strain on their resources.

 Redwood Quality Management Co. now holds the county’s contract for mental health services, and they are obligated to respond, provide support, and address mental health needs for such residents within a timely manner during crisis calls.
 However, often times law enforcement officers or hospital staff end up supervising the person while waiting for mental health services staff to arrive.